SalomePlatform/shaper/src/FeaturesPlugin/doc/unionFeature.rst

 .. centered::
    **Union operation**

 Here it is necessary to select some objects.
+Only faces with shared edges or solids with shared faces are allowed for selection.

 **Apply** button creates the union shape.